 This pattern has turned into one of my favorites for whipping up an awesome winter skirt – great over leggings, paired with some cute boots – this skirt provides warmth for even the coldest winters.

-My second Lanesplitter skirt, a year later, turned out much better than the first.
+My second Lanesplitter, pictured above, turned out much better than the first.
 This time I turned it inside-out and crocheted the waistband directly to the edge.
 Similarly, I followed the same pattern resulting in a simple rectangle then stitched the short edges together to form the skirt.
 Following that, I added the waistband and pulled the looseness together by crocheting in the round and decreasing chains as I went.

 ⦁ US 10 1/2 straight needles (for body of skirt)

 ⦁ J – 5.75mm crochet hook (for waistband)

 ⦁ [MC – A] Gina, Plymouth Yarn Co. – 100% wool; 50g/109 yds – color #0017 (blues, greens and brown) ($7/skein) (these are the background colors)

 ⦁ [CC – B] – 100% cottons for green/blue, 100% buffalo for brown (no tags, came from WI farm) (these are the ridge colors)